Abhilasha2003/U.S-Pollution/README.md

 ## 📌 Problem
 Air pollution is one of the biggest environmental challenges, affecting both health and climate.
-The U.S. Pollution dataset (2006–2010) records daily values of four major pollutants:
+The U.S. Pollution dataset (2006–2010) contained thousands of rows of data across four pollutants:
 - Carbon Monoxide (CO)
 - Ozone (O3)
 - Sulphur Dioxide (SO2)
 - Nitrogen Dioxide (NO2)

-The raw dataset was large, complex, and not immediately insightful.
+The dataset was large and complex, making it difficult to understand at first glance.
-The challenge was: **How do we transform this raw data into an interactive and meaningful analysis?**
+The challenge: **How can we transform this raw dataset into clear, interactive insights?**

 ---

-## 💡 Solution
+## 💡 Solution & Features
-I designed an interactive **Power BI Dashboard** that converts the dataset into a structured analysis with clear insights:
+I built a multi-page **Power BI Dashboard** with the following features:

-- **Page 1 – Overview**
-  - Pollution categories with page navigation buttons
+- **Interactive Overview Page**
   - Slicers for State, City, County
-  - Filled U.S. map showing pollutants by state
+  - Filled map of U.S. states showing pollutant spread
-  - Quarter-wise pollutant bifurcation
+  - Quarter-wise bifurcation of pollutants
+  - **Page Navigation buttons** → Overview links directly to pollutant-specific pages (CO, O3, SO2, NO2)

-- **Page 2–5 – Detailed Analysis (CO, O3, SO2, NO2)**
+- **Pollutant-Specific Pages (CO, O3, SO2, NO2)**
+  - KPI Cards showing 1st max hour, max value, and pollutant units
-  - Top 10 states by pollutant concentration
+  - Top 10 states with highest pollutants
-  - KPI Cards (Max Hour, Max Value, Units)
-  - Line charts for pollutant trends (2006–2010)
-  - Highlighted tables with conditional formatting (highest in red, lowest in green)
+  - Tables with conditional formatting (highest = red, lowest = green)
+  - Line charts showing AQI trends from 2006–2010
+  - Highlighting the city with the highest pollutant levels

+- **Sync Slicers**
-  - Sync slicers for interactive filtering across pages
+  - Date-based filtering across all pollutant pages
+  - Makes comparison easier between states and time periods

 ---

 ## 📊 Key Insights
-- **CO & O3** were highest in border cities like *Mexicali*.
+- **Mexicali** recorded the highest CO and O3 levels.
-- **Oklahoma** recorded alarming peaks for **SO2 and NO2**.
+- **Oklahoma** showed alarming spikes for SO2 and NO2.
-- Yearly analysis showed fluctuating but persistent pollution levels across 2006–2010.
+- Seasonal and yearly trends revealed persistent pollution levels across states between 2006–2010.

 ---

 ## 🚀 Tools Used
 - **Power BI Desktop**
-- Data cleaning (null values → 0)
+- Data cleaning (null → 0 replacement)
-- Interactive visuals (Maps, Slicers, Line/Bar Charts, KPI Cards)
+- Interactive visuals (Maps, Slicers, KPI Cards, Line/Bar Charts, Conditional Formatting)

 ---

-## 📂 Files in this Repo
+## 📂 Files in this Repository
-- `U.S Pollution Dashboard.pdf` → Final Power BI export
+- [US Pollution Dashboard (PBIX)]https://drive.google.com/file/d/1v9JEsNi8K0fA4sXe6saC88ut2hZxVLnO/view?usp=sharing – Download the interactive Power BI file (open in Power BI Desktop).

----

 ---